 Supporting statement: Proponent believes that the Board should evaluate and report on the potential for fulfilling the company’s environmental impact leadership commitments and goals toward reducing ocean pollution, including more detailed disclosure of any trends, policies and metrics on issues such as:

-• Progress toward recycling cups in its operations, worldwide,
+• Progress toward recycling cups in operations, worldwide,

-• Assessing the environmental impacts of business expansion in markets lacking recycling and waste management capacity,
+• Assessing the environmental impact of business expansion in markets lacking recycling and waste

 • Progress towards a significantly increased reusable container goal, and

-• Quantifying the extent to which it is using recycled content in plastic cups.
+• Progress toward using recycled content in plastic cups.